Not a Rest Stop

 After the trail’s winding path through the rock features, it settles down and takes a more straightforward course through typical New England woods.
 Even in April, we still experienced a bit of the “laurel tunnel” effect here and there, but of course it would have been more noticeable in the summer.

-Calvin made his way to the top of every rock feature here, always trying to get every ounce of danger from every hike.
+Calvin made his way to the top of every rock feature, always trying to get every ounce of danger from every hike.
 (Note: there is nothing dangerous in these particular woods.)
 We reached Wood Road again, now nothing more than an unused dirt path in the woods.
 Since our last name is Wood, Calvin decided that this was “our” road but was a bit disappointed that it’s nothing more than… an unused dirt path in the woods in Bolton.

 Back to Wood Road and the Orange Trail, I once again came to appreciate trail designers.
 Clearly the Bolton Land Trust crew were sure to take hikers through every single feature of any note here.
 We wound our way off of the road and through a hemlock grove.
 Since hemlocks are usually dead or dying, I have no idea how this patch has been spared, so go enjoy it while you can.

 After that, the trail takes on an entirely different feel as it courses along a stream through swampy lowlands.
 Skunk cabbage was emerging and the bugs were just starting to hatch, so it was a rather pleasant experience for us.
-I don’t imagine that is always the case here throughout the years.
+I don’t imagine that is always the case here throughout the summer.

 The BLT has installed several little bridges throughout this section.
 We hiked fairly close to the new houses; close enough to overhear backyard conversations.
 I never like that, but its just a fact of hiking life in a densely populated state like Connecticut.
 Yes, even in Bolton.